aman556/PlacementPreprationTraining/ProgrammingLanguages/IntroductionTo ProgrammingLanguages.md

 ### Frontend Layer

-This layer is bascially what user is seeing or interacting with while using the application.
+This layer is bascially what client or user is seeing or interacting with while using the application.
 Everything on the interface you are see like buttons, images, text everthing are presented in an app with the help of Frontend programming languages.

 #### Languages and libraries for Frontend